BBseminar

 Welcome to our casual research seminar organized in the Department of Statistical Sciences at the University of Toronto.
 Our aim is to discuss new ideas with everyone in the department (students, postdocs, visitors, and faculty).
 Talks usually last around 30 minutes, followed by discussions.
 We welcome current research, overviews of emerging topics, statistics pedagogy, research methodologies, and more.
 Some pizzas will be offered before the seminar around 12:20pm.

-Schedule of Talks for 2024/2025
+Schedule of Talks for 2025/2026

-Meetings are on Tuesdays, 12:30pm (30 min talk + discussion), room: 9014, Ontario Power Building (pizza will be served around 12:20pm)
+Meetings are on Tuesdays, 12:30pm (30 min talk + discussion), room: 9014, Ontario Power Building (700 University Avenue).
+Pizza will be served around 12:20pm.

 To sign up to give a talk, use our spreadsheet.